 - Bronchoscopy for Examining the Internal Airways

 An endoscopic technique used for determining diagnosis and therapeutic purposes.
-A bronchoscope is inserted into the airways usually through mouth or nose to get visual readings of any abnormalities such as bleeding, foreign bodies, inflammation or tumors.
+A bronchoscope is inserted into the airways usually through the mouth or nose to get visual readings of any abnormalities such as bleeding, foreign bodies, inflammation, or tumors.

 A Bipap is a machine that shares similar functions to a CPAP machine and used for therapy on patients suffering from sleep apnea.
 Being a non-invasive treatment, Bipaps are commonly used for treating chronic obstructive pulmonary disease.

 The department houses the latest pulmonary function testing machine (KoKoPx 4000) which is used for precise and accurate diagnosis of breathing and lung diseases.
 It further improves the quality of results as per International standards and ensures patient safety and affordability.
 PFTs or pulmonary function tests are noninvasive tests performed on patients to examine their lungs.
 PFTs help in measuring different metrics such as lung capacity, volume, gas exchange, and rates of flow.
 This helps pulmonologists diagnose and treat certain lung disorders.